ht-pham/cs5103-course-project/README.md

   </ol>
   <b>How the system was built to make requirements</b>
   <ol>
-    <li> Requirement 1 - Change the timezone: setTimeZone(ZoneId zone) was built to change the current timezone to new one by the param 'zone'</li>
+    <li> Requirement 1 - Change the timezone: setTimeZone(ZoneId zone) was built to change the current timezone to new one by the param 'zone'.
+Updated on May 8th: new method getTimeZone() to return TimeZone info</li>
-    <li> Requirement 2 - Add DST info: in main function. </li>
+    <li> Requirement 2 - Add DST info: DateTimeWizard has two new attributes: startDST and endDST of LocalDate => performed in main function.
+Updated on May 8th: setDSTdates() is added to set up the records for DST info & getDSTDates() to return start & end date of DST.</li>
-    <li> Requirement 3 - Display Day of Week: getDayOfWeek(ZonedDateTime localDate)</li>
+    <li> Requirement 3 - Display Day of Week: new method called getDayOfWeek(ZonedDateTime localDate)</li>
   </ol>
 </div>